How can you turn your otherwise lifeless stock positions into income generating machines?

 2 Risks Of Trading Covered Calls

-All trading strategies come with some sort of risk.
-The advantage to covered calls is that they have minimal risk that won’t destroy your portfolio.
-With covered calls, the risks lie in the underlying and not with the options themselves.
+All trading strategies come with some risk.
+The advantage to covered calls is that they have a minimal risk that won’t destroy your portfolio.
+With covered calls, the dangers lie in the underlying and not with the options themselves.

 First, covered calls limit your upside potential.
 It doesn’t matter if the underlying is 1% or 10% above your strike price, you will still have to sell your shares at the strike price.
 You run the risk of having the underlying shoot past your strike price, leaving you unable to capture the profit.